F1rst-Unicorn/stocks/client/ROADMAP.md

 * 00009 : WIP  : Refactor client for testability
 * 00010 : NEW  : Verify output in system tests
 * 00011 : NEW  : Use dependency injection
-* 00012 : NEW  : Make sure select methods return index from list
+* 00012 : DONE : Make sure select methods return index from list
 * 00013 : NEW  : Refactor input parsing to lower dependencies

 ## Version 0.6